taiwangoldcard/website/content/application-faq/application.md

 * whether you should apply eg benefits of the program, vague/early questions
     - Read the [Foreign Talent Act website](https://foreigntalentact.ndc.gov.tw/en/Default.aspx)
     - Ask [Contact Taiwan](https://www.contacttaiwan.tw/main/index.aspx?lang=2#), particularly look out for their events with invited speakers from NIA.
 They are a Government-funded organisation whose mission is to help you find a job.
 They'll direct you to the right place
-* the online application portal, eg errors, ambiguous fields
-    - Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
+* the online application portal, eg errors, ambiguous fields: Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
-* skill qualification, eg required documents, why your initial set of documents was rejected
-    - Contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list
+* skill qualification, eg required documents, why your initial set of documents was rejected: Contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list
-* status of your application eg where it is now, why it's taking so long
+* status of your application eg where it is now, why it's taking so long: See "How do I find out the status of my application?"
-    - There is no specific department.
-In this case, most likely you will see the status as "Professional Review by Workforce Development Agency".
-    - First, try the WDA, under the _Ministry of Labor for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
-    - They will probably tell you that the application is with the relevant ministry for your skill set and provide contact details
-    - If not, try to contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list
-* visas for your spouse/family
-    - Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
+* visas for your spouse/family: Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
-* income tax reduction eg whether you qualify, how it works
-    -  The NIA can sometimes provide some basic information about this, otherwise contact the Ministry of Finance under _Reduction or Exemption of Income Tax of Foreign Special Professionals_ on the master list
+* income tax reduction eg whether you qualify, how it works: the NIA can sometimes provide some basic information about this, otherwise contact the Ministry of Finance under _Reduction or Exemption of Income Tax of Foreign Special Professionals_ on the master list
-* A particular agency's implementation of the program eg make an appeal or complaint, talk to "whoever's in charge" ** Contact the National Development Council.
+* A particular agency's implementation of the program eg make an appeal or complaint, talk to "whoever's in charge": Contact the National Development Council.

 ## How to apply?